Health Resources and Services Administration, HHS.

 HRSA expects to establish an appeals process applicable to a final administrative determination rendered by the decision-making body or official.
 In addition to comments regarding existing models and the applicability of the Administrative Procedures Act, HRSA is requesting public comment on the procedures related to this new 340B dispute resolution process.

-HRSA invites comments on whether claims should be time barred and the standards applicable for maximum timeframes to bring a claim.
+HRSA invites comments on whether claims should be time barred and the standards applicable for maximum Start Printed Page 57235timeframes to bring a claim.
 HRSA invites comments on deadlines for responses to submissions by the participants, the government and deciding body or official and the consequences of failure to meet a particular deadline.

 (8) Discovery Procedures